CHAPTER 2

 (12)

-Gifts received by a city official arising from his or her employment that is unrelated to his or her official duties.
+Gifts received by a city official arising from his or her employment that is unrelated to official duties.

 Section 2-11-4.
 Conflicts of Interest.